marisks/TaxCalc/README.md

 # The Tax Calculation Challange

-This project has multiple implementations of the tax calculation challange task (invented by Ayende, see more: http://ayende.com/blog/108545/the-tax-calculation-challenge).
+This project has multiple implementations of the tax calculation challange task (proposed by Ayende, see more: http://ayende.com/blog/108545/the-tax-calculation-challenge).

 ## Task